martinsolent/bdats_2/docs/otjh/index.md

 Your apprentice may also need to study for maths and English qualifications as part of their apprenticeship.
 You must allow your apprentice time to study for this within their normal working hours.
 Studying English and maths is not counted as part of the 20% minimum off-the-job training requirement.

-### Apprenticeship Commitment Statement
-You must also sign an apprenticeship commitment statement with your apprentice and the training provider.

-**This must include:**

-* the planned content and schedule for training
-* what is expected and offered by the employer, the training organisation and the apprentice
-* how to resolve queries or complaints